 Nik Kurmakov, the former Ukrainian and Soviet Union National Rowing champion, brings more than 30 years of rowing and coaching experience to the Simmons crew program.
-The 2018-19 season will be Kurmakov's 24th year at the Fenway campus.
+Kurmakov recently completed his 25th year at the Fenway campus.

 As a coach, Kurmakov has mentored the Simmons program to one of the top squads in the region.